 The most comprehensive study of land acquisition litigation is by Namita Wahi et al in their review of all land acquisition cases before the Supreme Court from 1950 to 2016.
-Their dataset of 1,269 land acquisition cases is representative of both geographical scope and nature of legal issues being litigated.
+Their dataset of 1,269 land acquisition cases is representative of both geographical scope and the nature of legal issues being litigated.
 The research reveals that claims have largely been brought by land losers contesting either (i) the legitimacy of the land acquisition process and the legality of the procedure, or (ii) the amount of compensation.
-Compensation claims have challenged the determination of either 'market value', 'solatium', 'interest' or 'rehabilitation' and trends show an overall increase in the compensation amounts awarded by courts.
+Compensation claims have challenged the determination of either 'market value', 'solatium', 'interest'

+or 'rehabilitation' and trends show an overall increase in the compensation amounts awarded by courts.
 A comparison in the state-wise distribution of litigation shows that states such as Punjab, Haryana and Uttar Pradesh have the highest percentage of petitions before the Supreme Court, which is not surprising given their proximity to the Supreme Court and high levels of urbanisation and industrial development in these states.

 Research on land acquisition cases in district courts, however, remains limited.
 One of the few such studies in Ram Singh's analysis of judgments of district courts in Delhi and Punjab and Haryana High Court from 2008 till 2010.
 This study revealed how compulsory acquisition of land is inherently prone to litigation over compensation.
 Furthermore, the litigation over compensation is socially inefficient and regressive in its effects because it is relatively much more profitable for the owners of the high-value properties.
-The study found that excessive litigation around land acquisition is because the land acquisition collectors and courts used a different basis for determining compensation and that the courts awarded consistently higher compensation.
+The study found that the reason for excessive litigation around land acquisition was that the land acquisition is because the land acquisition collectors and courts used different bases for determining compensation and that the courts awarded consistently higher compensation.
 Compensation awards in 86% of the cases before the Delhi district courts are higher than the awards of the Collector.
 Further, compensation awards in 63% of cases before the Punjab and Haryana High Court are higher than the awards of the district courts.
-The author suggests voluntary transactions
+The author suggests voluntary transactions between the landowner and acquirer as a fairer method to acquire land- this method also reduces the scope for ex-post litigation over compensation.14

-&lt;sup>12 As Modi Government in India Proceeds with Economic Development Agenda, New Map Tracking Land Disputes Shows Disturbing Pattern of Conflicts with Local People <a href="https://rightsandresources.org/en/blog/as-modi-government-in-india-proceeds-with-economic-development-agenda-new-map-tracking-land-disputes-shows-disturbing-rise-in-conflicts-with-local-people/#.XWeVTOgzbIU.">https://rightsandresources.org/en/blog/as-modi-government-in-india-proceeds-with-economic-development-agenda-new-map-tracking-land-disputes-shows-disturbing-rise-in-conflicts-with-local-people/#.XWeVTOgzbIU.
+&lt;sup>12 As Modi Government in India Proceeds with Economic Development Agenda, New Map Tracking Land Disputes Shows Disturbing Pattern of Conflicts with Local People https://rightsandresources. org/en/blog/as-modi-government-in-india-proceeds-with-economic-development-agenda-new-maptracking-land-disputes-shows-disturbing-rise-in-conflicts-with-local-people/#.XWeVTOgzbIU.
+Supra note 10.